The Latin term ‘expressis verbis‘ means ‘explicitly’, i.e.: that which is expressed clearly, completely, and unambiguously.

 - the identification, analysis and evaluation of the encroachment of economic, legal (judicialisation) and political power on citizens’ lives and daily communication;

-- the analysis of the emerging phenomena of authoritarianism.
+- the analysis of the emerging phenomenon of authoritarianism.

-Our growing think tank is composed of doctors, lawyers, mathematicians, statisticians, economists, psychologists, philosophers and entrepreneurs.
+Our ‘think tank’ is made up of doctors, lawyers, mathematicians, statisticians, economists, psychologists, philosophers, linguists and entrepreneurs.

 But we are also citizens and voters, we are parents, grandparents, children, and we take a human look at our life in society and at the problems and developments that concern us.

-We look forward to your constructive participation in this movement, through your questions and/or your personal collaboration.
+We look forward to your constructive participation in this movement, by your questions and/or your personal collaboration.